open-policy-agent/eopa/docs/enterprise-opa/reference/configuration/data/okta.md

 # Okta Datasource Configuration

-The Enterprise OPA Okta datasource plugin pulls in data from Okta's APIs, making it possible to have all your users and groups data managed via Okta available for policy evaluations in Enterprise OPA.
+The EOPA Okta datasource plugin pulls in data from Okta's APIs, making it possible to have all your users and groups data managed via Okta available for policy evaluations in EOPA.

 ## Example Configuration

-The Okta integration is provided via the `data` plugin, and needs to be enabled in the Enterprise OPA configuration via a plugin with `type: okta`
+The Okta integration is provided via the `data` plugin, and needs to be enabled in the EOPA configuration via a plugin with `type: okta`

 ### Minimal